Kinetic Monte Carlo

 Right-click drag a site to move the site.

-Below the lattice display you can add or remove connections between selected sites.
+Below the lattice display, there are also buttons to add or remove connections between selected sites.

 We will build the lattice using these steps: